drodriguezSRL/ORBSLAM3_implementation/how_was_it_made.md

 5. Timestamps: `MH01.txt`
 6. Output file name: `dataset-MH01_stereoi`

+>[!IMPORTANT]
+> The fastest strategy for making our own dataset work with ORB-SLAM3 is to rely on the already existing and compiled executables like `stereo_inertial_euroc`.
+It's recommended to use these same executable files when running ORB-SLAM3 since they are already compiled when ORB-SLAM3 is built.
+Therefore, we only need to adapt the directory structure to match the one expected by the executable to be used.

-### Adapting the executable
+### Adapting the data directory

-I'm going to copy and adapt the `./Examples/Stereo-Inertial/stereo_inertial_euroc.cc` script to work with my own data.
+I'm going to adapt the `spice-hl3` directory structure to work with the `./Examples/Stereo-Inertial/stereo_inertial_euroc.cc` launch file.

 First thing I will need to do is to create a new directory, which I will create in the ' /data' folder that is later on mount to `~/Datasets`, that micmicks what's inside the docker at `~/Dev/ORB_SLAM3/Examples/`.
 This new directory will be called `spice-hl3`.